 It's easy to get caught up in a new idea, discovery, or bout of creativity without assessing the opportunity through the eyes of the business.
 Starting with a problem that you aim to solve reorients your product development approach.
 The products you create have a specific goal and, ideally, a specific market too.

-Another tip that Traynor shares is sticking to your principles.
+Another tip that Des shares is sticking to your principles.
 In business, a principle is a fundamental truth that guides your behavior during the product development cycle.
 By creating and sticking to principles, your behavior becomes more predictable, alterable, and repeatable.

 These things are key, as they allow you to recreate your successes and learn from your mistakes.
 Development teams should come up with their own principles, shaping and changing them over time.
-At Intercom, Traynor works with around thirteen product development principles.
+At Intercom, Des works with around thirteen product development principles.

 There’s a reason for this, of course — the more a startup ships, the more they learn and thrive.
 But this approach can also create a product “vacuum”, where not enough time (if any) is spent assessing the impact a product makes.